Locations:

 Symptoms and Causes

-• Pain in your lower left side: Abnormal cells in your spleen may make your spleen swell so there’s pain on your left side.
-Your spleen may press on your abdomen (belly) so that you feel full even when you aren’t eating a lot of food.
+• Pain in your lower left side: Abnormal cells in your spleen can make it swell and cause pain on your left side.
+Your spleen may press on your belly.
+That can make you feel full even when you don’t eat a lot.
 You may lose weight without trying.

 • Shortness of breath: This is another anemia symptom from low red blood cell levels.

-• Swollen lymph nodes: These are painless lumps in your neck, underarms and stomach.
+• Swollen lymph nodes: Abnormal cells in your lymph nodes cause lumps in your neck, underarms and stomach.

-• Unusual bruising or bleeding: Hairy cell leukemia keeps your bone marrow from making enough platelets, which helps slow or stop bleeding.
+• Bruising or bleeding easily: Hairy cell leukemia keeps your bone marrow from making enough platelets.
+Platelets slow or stop bleeding under your skin (bruises) or when you have a nosebleed or cut.

 Advertisement